Endless Night (novel): Plot summary

 When Ellie returns, she reveals to Mike that she is in fact, one of the wealthiest women in America and that she was the person who bought Gipsy's Acre.
 She wants to marry him and help fulfil his dream of building a beautiful house there.
 She doesn't mind leaving her home and family in America to move to England for him.
 They get married in a simple civil ceremony, without her family's knowledge.
 Michael is poor and Ellie fears that her family would not approve of him.
 When they find out, they are indeed highly disapproving of Mike.
-They fire Greta for helping arrange the secret marriage.
+They fire Greta for helping arrange the marriage in secret.
 Regardless, Ellie refuses to leave Michael.

 Once married, they hire Santonix to build a mansion for them on the acre.

-After it's finished, Santonix remarks that this will probably be the last house he ever builds because of his failing health.
-On the night they move in, a rock is thrown through their window, telling them to leave the acre.
+On the night Ellie and Mike move in, a rock is thrown through their window, telling them to leave the acre.
 Ellie is shaken by the incident, but not enough to want to move.
 Ellie entertains the idea of inviting Greta to live with them at the acre, feeling bad for getting her fired, but Michael doesn't like the idea.

-Mike and Ellie discover a folly near the cliffs on their property, which they restore and use as a secret getaway away from others.
+Mike and Ellie discover a folly near the cliffs on their property, which they restore and use as a secret getaway.

 The newlywed couple spend the next few weeks meeting the villagers.
 Major Phillpot, the local landowner, although not a wealthy man, is seen as the "God" of the village; he becomes close with Michael.
 Another villager, Claudia Hardcastle, rides horses and befriends Ellie.
 They start riding horses together regularly.
 Ellie reveals that although she is allergic to horses, she takes pills to calm her allergies before riding.
-She offers them to Claudia, who is also allergic.
-Later, it is revealed that Claudia is Santonix's half sister and was married to one of Ellie's lawyers, Stanford Lloyd.
+She offers them to Claudia, who is also mildly allergic.
+Later, it is revealed that Claudia is Santonix's half-sister and was once married to one of Ellie's lawyers, Stanford Lloyd.